VS-DavidSouth/Maperitive_rules_scripts/suggested_changes_to_maperitive.md

 * As far as I can tell, `text-offset-vertical` is completely non-functional, as is `text-offset-horizontal`.
 According to *the internet* it worked fine for Maperitive v2.4.1, but no longer works for v2.4.3.

 ## Minor Issues
-* I am not sure if this exists, but it would be nice to have a way to sometimes show something over text.
+* I am not sure if this exists already, but it would be nice to have a way to sometimes show something over text.
 For example, large icons that are more important than street names.
 * Label collision is really frustrating when you have a perfect map but you can't read some labels because they overlap.
 Implementing a fix for this would be very helpful.
 * Similar to detecting label overlap, many times I try to export a map and there is a label that is partially cut off by the bounds of the exported image.
 This makes things look unprofessional and are not aesthetically pleasing.
 Ideally, there  could be a setting that could be used to tell Maperitive to not draw text/labels which were partially across printing or geometry bounds.
 * It seems like there should be a better way to fix the [disappearing oceans issue](http://maperitive.net/docs/Rendering_Coastlines_And_Sea.html).